SERVER API

 Refresh Token

 This way, if the account is used periodically, the user credentials are not required for the authentication process.
-If the access token is leaked in some way, then the attacker would have a short timespan of access.
+If the access token is leaked in some way, then the attacker would have a short time span of access.
 If the refresh token is also leaked, it can be revoked manually to avoid its use for getting new tokens.

 User Token